 Hybrid project management combines structured predictive approaches (Waterfall) with iterative agile delivery to balance governance, planning rigor, and flexibility.
-This methodology enables teams to manage projects with both fixed requirements and evolving needs, particularly in IT and enterprise environments where upfront planning, regulatory compliance, and budget control coexist with iterative development and rapid feedback cycles.
+This methodology enables teams to manage projects with both fixed requirements and evolving needs, particularly in IT, enterprise, and digital transformation environments where upfront planning, regulatory compliance, and budget control coexist with iterative development and rapid feedback cycles.
 By tailoring delivery models to specific project contexts, hybrid approaches optimize resource allocation, minimize risk, and improve stakeholder engagement across mixed workstreams.
-Understanding when and how to blend methodologies—from phase-gate reviews to sprint planning, from WBS decomposition to backlog management—is essential for delivering predictable outcomes while maintaining adaptability in complex project landscapes.
+Understanding when and how to blend methodologies — from phase-gate reviews to sprint planning, from WBS decomposition to backlog management, and from Lean portfolio budgeting to AI-assisted forecasting — is essential for delivering predictable outcomes while maintaining adaptability in complex project landscapes.
+The PMBOK® 8th Edition (2025/2026) formally codifies this hybrid-first reality with seven performance domains and ~40 non-prescriptive processes spanning predictive, adaptive, and hybrid delivery.

 What This Cheat Sheet Covers